avanwouwe/citadel-browser-agent/docs/privacy/legitimate-impact-assessment.md

 As a result the following privacy-preserving technical controls have been implemented:

-- URL masking: only events related to protected systems, or that have a direct and urgent security impact (e.g. virus detected, page blocked, possible phishing) are logged un-masked
+- URL and e-mail masking: only events related to protected systems, or that have a direct and urgent security impact (e.g. virus detected, page blocked, possible phishing) are logged un-masked
 - Transparency dashboard: users can view which events are transmitted to the SIEM in real-time
 - Secret masking: passwords, API keys and credit cards that are masked when they appear by accident in the log events
 - Hashing URLs for non-critical / forensic events